General purposes

 Description

-Operational activities conducted by purse seine and support vessels on DFOBs and buoys.
+Operational activities conducted by purse seine and support vessels on drifting floating objects (DFOBs) and buoys.

 Conservation and Management Measures